Fair Debt Collection Practices Act Summary

 Debt Collection Communication Guidelines

 The law also dictates how the debt collector must act when communicating with a person other than the debt collector.
 The collector is prohibited from giving out information pertaining to your debt to anyone but you or your spouse (or your parent or guardian if you're a minor)].

 Debt collectors are not allowed to communicate via postcard or use any kind of symbol or language on an envelope that indicates they are a debt collector.
 Once the debt collector learns you are represented by an attorney – and has the contact information for the attorney – the debt collector can only communicate with the attorney.

 Debt collectors are prohibited from using any form of harassment or abuse while attempting to collect.
 They cannot threaten violence against the debtor, their reputation, or their property.
-In addition, debt collectors cannot use obscene or profane language when communicating with the debtor via phone or through mail.
-Collection agencies and their collectors cannot publish any kind of listing of consumers that have not paid debt, except to a consumer bureau.
+In addition, debt collectors cannot use obscene or profane language when communicating with the debtor via phone or through the mail.
+Collection agencies and their collectors cannot publish any kind of listing of consumers that have not paid a debt, except to a consumer bureau.

 When Your Rights Have Been Violated